spencerwooo/F00L/README.md

 - [Structure](#structure)
 - [Building and running](#building-and-running)

-<h6>This is my final year project.
-I am investigating the impact of image scaling on the effectiveness of adversarial attacks targeted on ConvNets (or other neural networks).</h6>
+> This is my final year project.
+I am investigating the impact of image scaling on the effectiveness of adversarial attacks targeted on ConvNets (or other neural networks).

 ## Experiment overview